GavraMG/Java-Ping-Pong-Game/README.md

 <br/>

 ## About My Game
-This Java Ping Pong game is a digital rendition of the classic table tennis game, crafted entirely in Java.
+This Java Ping Pong game is a digital rendition of the classic table tennis game, crafted entirely in Java as a project in my coding class.
 Developed in Grade 11 as a personal project after self-learning Java, it showcases fundamental programming skills and a passion for game development.
 The game features a simple yet engaging interface where players control paddles to hit a ball back and forth.
 It's designed to provide a fun and interactive experience, highlighting basic game mechanics like collision detection, scorekeeping, and user input handling.

 <br/>